keptn/lifecycle-toolkit/CONTRIBUTING.md

 - [.markdownlint.yaml](./.markdownlint.yaml) contains the rule configuration
 - [.markdownlintignore](./.markdownlintignore) contains the ignored files in `.gitignore` style

-We decided to stick to the default, so tools like [markdownlint for VSCode](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) can be used without additional configuration.
+We use the default values, so tools like
+[markdownlint for VSCode](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
+can be used without additional configuration.